Ishraq3002/Heart-Rate-Variability-Monitoring-System/README.md

 **Note:** Successive button presses may cause the program to crash; simply rebuild and run if this occurs.

 ## Resources
+- HeartWave Project Report
 - UML Diagram
 - Use Case Diagram

-**Support:**
+## Support

-For any technical issues, please refer to the YouTube tutorial: https://youtu.be/XLX6hEDgdv4 on how to compile, build, and run the HRV Monitoring System using QT Creator on Linux Operating System.
+For any technical issues, please refer to the YouTube tutorial: https://youtu.be/XLX6hEDgdv4 on how to compile, build, and run the HRV Monitoring System using QT Creator on a Linux Operating System.

-**Acknowledgements**
+## Acknowledgements
 Special thanks to everyone who contributed to the development and testing of the HRV Monitoring System.

+## Contact
+**Name:** Md Ishraq Tanzim<br />
+**Email:** mdishraqtanzim@cmail.carleton.ca